Have you ever delivered working software not knowing what the key performance indicators (KPI’s) were before and after?

-After releasing a number of features on my road-map, including some refactoring to reduce the time to load the application and a new navigation bar in the header of the application, my target performance is:
+Each one of the above items should have a clear calculation that is shared with stakeholders.
+After releasing a number of items, including some refactoring to reduce the time to load the application and a new navigation bar in the header of the application, my target performance is:

 - User’s average time spent viewing videos = 8 minutes